Rheumatoid arthritis: Disease-modifying agents

 Disease-modifying antirheumatic drugs (DMARDs) are the primary treatment for RA.
 They are a diverse collection of drugs, grouped by use and convention.
 They have been found to improve symptoms, decrease joint damage, and improve overall functional abilities.
 DMARDs should be started early in the disease as they result in disease remission in approximately half of people and improved outcomes overall.

-The following drugs are considered DMARDs: methotrexate, sulfasalazine, leflunomide, hydroxychloroquine, TNF inhibitors (certolizumab, adalimumab, infliximab and etanercept), abatacept, and anakinra.
+The following drugs are considered DMARDs: methotrexate, sulfasalazine, leflunomide, hydroxychloroquine, TNF inhibitors (certolizumab, adalimumab, infliximab and etanercept), abatacept, anakinra, and auranofin.
 Additionally, rituximab and tocilizumab are monoclonal antibodies and are also DMARDs.
 Use of tocilizumab is associated with a risk of increased cholesterol levels.

-The most commonly used agent is methotrexate with other frequently used agents including sulfasalazine and leflunomide.
-Leflunomide is effective when used from 6–12 months, with similar effectiveness to methotrexate when used for 2 years.
+The most commonly used agent is methotrexate, with other frequently used agents including sulfasalazine and leflunomide.
+Leflunomide is effective when used for 6–12 months, with similar effectiveness to methotrexate when used for 2 years.
 Sulfasalazine also appears to be most effective in the short-term treatment of rheumatoid arthritis.

-Hydroxychloroquine, in addition to its low toxicity profile, is considered effective for treatment of moderate RA treatment.
+Hydroxychloroquine, in addition to its low toxicity profile, is considered effective for the treatment of moderate RA symptoms.
+Pharmacokinetic characteristics of Hydroxychloroquine are complex due to the large volume of distribution, significant tissue binding, and long terminal elimination half-life.